lberrymage/lberrymage.github.io/content/posts/ina-part-1.md

 [^4]: This is an oversimplification.
 Instructions specifying where to place the changes in the new
     binary and which bytes to copy verbatim from the old binary are also necessary, but I decided to omit this from the diagram as the details of the algorithm will be explained in part 2.
+[^5]: The original version of this article stated we didn't have Android sandboxing implemented.
+    Sandboxing was implemented only a few days later, so we updated the text to reflect this.

 [Accrescent]: https://accrescent.app
 [Accrescent socials]: https://accrescent.app/#social